I Waited For Many Years To Lose My Virginity To My Husband: I Regret It

 I was never privy to the secret giggles of my other married female colleagues.
 There were some things I could never discuss with them and so I deliberately distanced myself from them.
 My parents and my in-laws could see that I was struggling, but they could never understand what was wrong because there was really no marital discord.
 We were just like any normal couple who went out once in a while, understood each other, had minor arguments, and had sex... unfortunately.

 But for whatever sympathy they had for us, the struggling couple, they had just one advice that I was doomed to take: Have children.
-Baaki sab theek ho jayega.Share
+Baaki sab theek ho jayega.Share this quote

 This time I struggled even harder to accept what was happening to my body because I believed that if we had a baby, we would become even closer as a couple, and surely then sex should become better?
 And with that hope, I conceived a couple of months later.
 Being pregnant was my most liberating excuse to not have sex.
 I needed rest and taking care of, right?
 Besides, I had a terrible time with nausea and morning sickness in my first trimester.
 It wasn't easy.
 I was supposed to be glowing with a life I made that was nesting inside me, but I was sick all the time.
 Even this wonderful experience of becoming a mother was not agreeing with my body.

-I miscarried at six months.Share
+I miscarried at six months.Share this quote

 I had lost every reason to be alive.
 The little light that was shining through was permanently eclipsed.
 My depression came back worse this time.
 I couldn't take it anymore.
 Our marriage was in tatters and I was enduring the worst kind of domestic life.
 I made my husband suffer with me.
 I would accuse him of being insensitive and fight with him venomously.
 I did not allow normal life to resume.
 We were never the same dysfunctional-but-keeping-it-together couple again.